fish-shell/fish-shell/doc_src/cmds/path.rst

 Some examples of combining ``path``::

-  # Expand all paths in the current directory, leave only executable files, and print their real path
+  # Expand all paths in the current directory, leave only executable files, and print their resolved path
-  path expand '*' -Z | path filter -zZ --perm=exec --type=file | path real -z
+  path expand '*' -Z | path filter -zZ --perm=exec --type=file | path resolve -z

   # The same thing, but using find (note -maxdepth needs to come first or find will scream)
   # (this also depends on your particular version of find)
   # Note the `-z` is unnecessary for any sensible version of find - if `path` sees a NULL,
   # it will split on NULL automatically.
-  find . -maxdepth 1 -type f -executable -print0 | path real -z
+  find . -maxdepth 1 -type f -executable -print0 | path resolve -z

-  set -l paths (path filter -p exec $PATH/fish -Z | path real)
+  set -l paths (path filter -p exec $PATH/fish -Z | path resolve)